markshapiro/graphql-db-projection/README.md

   },
 })
 ```
-fetching every user fields will result in projection:
+requesting these fields will result in projection:
 ```
 {
   username: 1,